-From birth throughout childhood, children use their senses to explore the environment and make sense of the world around them, the way Lisa learned about her rattle in the scenario described above.
-Babies also rely on sensory experiences to communicate and bond with their caregivers and be successfully soothed.
+From birth throughout childhood, children use their senses to explore the environment and make sense of the world around them, the way Max learned about his rattle in the scenario described above.

 - Helps build neural pathways in the brain